Film / 3 Ninjas

 ), is physically strong, tough, and remains strong and cool under pressure.
 His codename is "Rocky".
 Jeffrey Douglas (Max Elliott Slade) is fast and free, "with the spirit of a young wild horse", receiving the codename of "Colt".
 Michael Douglas (Chad Power) is a Big Eater

-The film continues with the boys facing Snyder and his agents, having a rivalry with some school bullies, along with some scenes establishing Rocky's relationship with his first love interest
+The film involves the boys facing Snyder and his agents, along with having a rivalry with some school bullies, and Rocky's relationship with his first love interest

 ).
 Colt has developed a Hair-Trigger Temper